 Sternoclavicular joint, acromioclavicular joint, glenohumeral joint, and scapulothoracic joint work together to carry out movements shoulder motion.
 The majority of motion occurs at the glenohumeral and scapulothoracic joints and a rhythm between these two is present.

-Ratio of glenohumeral to scapulothoracicio of total shoulder motion is 2:1.
-[This value is average value and is not constant in enotre arc of motion.
+The ratio of glenohumeral to scapulothoracic of total shoulder motion is 2:1.
+[This value is average value and is not constant in entire arc of motion.]
 In the initial portion of abduction, glenohumeral motion occurs more [4:1} and after the shoulder moves above 90° of abduction, it decreases to 1:1.

-During the motion, shoulder is stabilized by static stabilizers [bony structures, labrum, GH ligaments, and joint capsule.
+- Static stabilizers [bony structures, labrum, GH ligaments, and joint capsule]

-The following describes the terms used for different movements of the shoulder – [ See video that follows for demonstration of the movement.]
+The following describes the terms used for different movements of the shoulder – [ See the video that follows for a demonstration of the movement.]

 The humerus is rotated out of the plane of the torso so that it points forward.
 Pectoralis major, coracobrachialis, biceps brachii, anterior fibers of deltoid are main muscles that are involved.